 10. Bake holiday goodies to share.

-I just received a case of organic canned pumpkin from Amazon and will be baking several loaves of pumpkin bread to share.
+I like to order a case of organic canned pumpkin from Amazon and bake several loaves of pumpkin bread to share.
+The nice thing about pumpkin bread is that it freezes well.
+But choose your own favorite!

 11. Sip mulled wine by the fire pit.